 Warrants.
-In connection with our debt investments, we will sometimes receive warrants or other equity-related securities (Warrants).
+In connection with our debt investments, we will sometimes receive warrants or other equity-related securities, or Warrants.
 We determine the cost basis of Warrants based upon their respective fair values on the date of receipt in proportion to the total fair value of the debt and Warrants received.
-Any resulting difference between the face amount of the debt and its recorded fair value resulting from the assignment of value to the Warrants is treated as original issue discount, or OID, and accreted into interest income using the effective interest method over the term of the debt investment.
+Any resulting difference between the face amount of the debt and its recorded fair value resulting from the assignment of value to the Warrants are treated as original issue discount, or OID, and accreted into interest income using the effective interest method over the term of the debt investment.

 Fee income.
 All transaction fees earned in connection with our investments are recognized as fee income.
 Such fees typically include fees for services, including structuring and advisory services, provided to portfolio companies.
 We recognize income from fees for providing such structuring and advisory services when the services are rendered or the transactions are completed.
 Upon the prepayment of a loan or debt security, any prepayment penalties are recorded as fee income when earned.
+Prior to the Formation Transactions, and in accordance with the prior limited partnership agreement, we historically recorded transaction fees provided in connection with our investments as a direct offset to management fee expense.

 We also typically receive loan origination or closing fees in connection with investments.
-Such loan origination and closing fees are capitalized as unearned income and offset against investment cost basis on our consolidated statements of assets and liabilities and accreted into income over the term of the investment.
+Such loan origination and closing fees are capitalized as unearned income and offset against investment cost basis on our consolidated statements of assets and liabilities and accreted into income over the life of the investment.